jeremyfelt/foggy-foam/meta/index.md

-# Garden meta
+# How does the garden grow?

+## Objective

+I want to edit the garden locally in markdown and publish it to WordPress.

+## Organization

+* Notes are written and published directly in WordPress at jeremyfelt.com with the Shortnotes plugin.
+* Pages are written in markdown and published in WordPress at foggy.garden via the REST API.
+* Blog posts are _______
+  * Daily / weekly journals seem to fit in a markdown workflow
+  * Not sure about others...
+* Comments on foggy.garden pages are handled via webmention.

+## Build scripts should

+- [ ] Transform all wiki-link style links into proper markdown links.
+- [ ] Transform markdown into HTML.
+- [ ] Transform HTML into WordPress block editor markup.
+- [ ] Identify matching post type, slug, and other attributes in WordPress.
+- [ ] Publish through the WordPress REST API.

 ## Static site generation

-- [ ] How should my garden be organized?
+- [ ] What is the value in blog posts as part of jeremyfelt.com vs foggy.garden?
-- [ ] How to generate a proper RSS file from a specific directory?
+- [ ] How to generate a proper RSS file from a specific directory on foggy.garden.
 - [ ] How to handle comments / webmentions / dynamic data storage?

 ## Markdown processing